NASA Workforce Map

 14.4 The first schedule of coverage provided for seven classes, ranging in coverage from $1,000 to $10,000.
 Today there are 12 classes, ranging in coverage from $26,250 to $100,000.

-14.5 Langley, Ames, Wallops, and Dryden Flight Research centers soon thereafter became a part of the plan and were joined later by Marshall, Goddard, Kennedy, and Johnson when NACA was absorbed into NASA in 1958.
+14.5 Langley, Ames, Wallops, and Armstrong Flight Research centers soon thereafter became a part of the plan and were joined later by Marshall, Goddard, Kennedy, and Johnson when NACA was absorbed into NASA in 1958.

 14.6 The next milestone was in October of 1961, when double indemnity for accidental death was added to the plan.
 This was first initiated on an optional basis and later made standard.